JesseChua94/Introduction-Application/README.md

 # Introduction-Application
-An unfinished introduction application to myself to both introduce myself and display my knowledge of different android implementations and concepts
+An unfinished introduction application to myself to both introduce myself and display my knowledge of different android implementations and concepts.
+The code isn't the cleanest at the moment.
+It is lacking comments and probably has style errors.
+Will be fixing this when farther into the app.

 Currently implemented: